Minto Road, Morningside Manor and Alma Road, Wendywood, Sandton, Johannesburg, South Africa.

 Click any e-mail link to generate a message in your default e-mail program.
 The e-mail also contains a cc to us.
 This shows us which places are getting business from here.
 As a reward for copying us, you get a free subscription to our monthly e-newsletter.
 If you don't want it, just delete the contents of the cc box in your e-mail or, when the newsletter arrives, click the "Unsubscribe" Link.

-This page is offered as a service to the community since the official Ullmann Park web site was discontinued due to budget cuts by the City of Johannesburg ("A World-Class African City", so they claim, ha ha!) – please e-mail us web page corrections or to advertise.
+This page is offered as a service to the community since the official Ullmann Park web site was discontinued due to budget cuts by the City of Johannesburg ("A Third-World-Class African City"!) – please e-mail us web page corrections or to advertise.
 Do NOT contact us for Hall Bookings, Park Enquiries, and the like; instead contact park staff, details directly below.

 Postal Address: PO Box 1263 Gallo Manor 2052

-Friends of the Park: c/o Rose Johnson, 082 784-1933, e-mail and Jenny Rahme 011 883-2885 / 082-559-6355, e-mail.
+Friends of the Park: c/o Jenny Rahme 011 883-2885 / 082-559-6355, e-mail and Rose Johnson, 082 784-1933, e-mail.
 Rose has done wonderful work in sprucing up the park, getting equipment, and reversing the long-term neglect by Joburg City Parks.
+Jenny is now running the Friends of the Park.
 Donations of money, time, and equipment are welcome!
-Rose needs a donation from the community to fix up the back entrance to the Park (Alma Road).
-Council is not covering that, and that entrance is much used because it is easy to find off Bowling Ave.
-The complex next to the main entrance was re-plastered and painted and fixed up beautifully.
-Any donations of approximately R800?
-See News below...
+Any donations?
+Also see News below...

 The Family Tea Garden (pictured below left) is not operating at present.
 It is hoped it will reopen with new management.
 See News below.